You’ve probably heard that every business needs to have an ideal client. But is that really true?

 Directing all of your branding to a single hypothetical client provides a sense of clarity and direction in your branding.
 Not everyone is interested in what you have to offer, so why waste your time and money on trying to do things that won’t bring you success?
 Targeting specific people is much more effective, efficient, and affordable than being all over the place.

 Your business’s entire focus should be on your target.
 Your brand is for them, and your business exists because of them (it’s not for you).
 Your message, your voice, your visuals such as your logo and website, your social media posts– everything should be created for them, in colors and styles that are attractive to them, and around topics that interest them.
 Your target customers are the ones that need to know, like, and trust you in order to make a purchase and help you grow your business.

-Is it time to figure out who your “Brandon” is so you can scale your business?
+Is it time to figure out who your “Amanda” is so you can scale your business?
 Aventive Studio works with companies to identify their target and create a strategic brand that reaches their ideal clients.
 Contact us to speak with our creative director and learn more about how we can help build your brand.